Complete Guide: Pot-In-Pot cooking with Instant Pot

 You can technically use any oven-safe containers (steel ones, silicone baking dishes, metal pans, etc), within Instant Pot.
-Oven-safe glass containers can also be used but there is always a possibility that they will crack, so use them with caution.
+Oven-safe glass containers can also be used, but there is always a possibility that they will crack, so use them with caution.

-Most folks use Pyrex oven-safe containers without any issue.
+Most folks use Pyrex oven-safe containers without any issues.
 I don’t use Pyrex bowls because I am worried they will crack.
 Instead of glass, I prefer stainless steel because it is safer and it cooks faster.
 If you decide to use oven-safe glass bowls, make sure it is free from scratches and cracks.
 I highly recommend reading Pyrex’s safety guidelines before you get started.

-When using the pot-in-pot cooking technique, the cooking time for ingredients placed in the inner pot will not change, but since the container placed over the trivet is further away from direct heat, it’ll at least need 3-5 more minutes to cook.
+When using the pot-in-pot cooking technique, the cooking time for ingredients placed in the inner pot will not change, but since the container placed over the trivet is further away from direct heat, it’ll need 3-5 more minutes to cook.
 Always cook food with longer cooking times in the inner pot and the one that cooks quickly over the pot on the trivet.
 This gives the food kept over the trivet additional time to cook.

 Recommended Resources for Instant Pot

-If you are new to Instant Pot then check out this beginner’s guide to Instant Pot.
+If you are new to Instant Pot, then check out this beginner’s guide to Instant Pot.
 Here are some of our popular posts from this series.